C

 Demand Patterns:

-- Seasonal Trends: The Credit Card business experiences seasonal fluctuations, with purchase volume and outstanding loan receivables historically highest around the winter holiday season.
+• Seasonal Trends: The Credit Card business experiences seasonal fluctuations in purchase volume and loan receivables, which are historically highest around the winter holiday season.
 Net charge-off rates for the credit card loan portfolio historically tend to be highest in the first quarter.

 Regulatory Environment & Compliance